Senozoid/ZC1-handbook/Handbook/Glossary.md

 ### Attributes

+## B

+### Balance

 ## C

 ### Combat stats

 Combat stats are those stats which affect only combat, and not story gameplay.
-These consist of turnrate, speed, accuracy, evasion, Dmg and Def.
+These consist of accuracy, evasion, balance, reach, turnrate, speed, Dmg and Def.

 ## D